Our story

 Welcome to the Cross-Channel Geopark

-Step into a world where geology and culture meet across borders, linking the stunning chalk landscapes of southern England and northern France.
-The Cross-Channel Geopark offers a unique opportunity to explore a landscape shaped over millions of years and shared by two nations.
-From ancient chalk cliffs to vibrant local communities, this is a place where natural beauty, history, and human connection come together in harmony.
+Discover a world where geology and culture meet across borders, linking the beautiful landscapes of southern England and northern France.
+The Cross-Channel Geopark offers a unique opportunity to explore a landscape shaped over millions of years, shared by two nations.
+From ancient chalk cliffs to vibrant local communities, this is a place where natural beauty, history, and human connections come together in harmony.

 What is the Cross-Channel Geopark?

-We are currently applying for UNESCO Global Geopark status—a prestigious recognition that celebrates areas of international geological significance.
-UNESCO designation would highlight the importance of our geological heritage and ensure that it is protected for future generations, while bringing worldwide attention to this remarkable region.
+We are in the process of applying for UNESCO Global Geopark status—a prestigious recognition that celebrates areas of international geological significance.
+Having a UNESCO designation would reinforce the importance of our geological heritage and ensure it’s protected for future generations, while bringing worldwide attention to this remarkable region.

 The 'Big Bang'